huifenghechang/blockchain/source/read.md

-## This directory is mainly store some picture of this item
+## This directory is mainly store some pictures of this item